GroKuBat

 Objective

 The specific objectives of the project include the development and construction of a demonstrator in the form of a plastic battery housing that can be integrated into a body shell structure and meets all the necessary mechanical requirements in a real crash test scenario.
 In addition, the process for manufacturing thermoplastic press components had to be further developed in order to be able to process and handle the large quantities of material required in an automated process close to series production.
-Another goal was to develop a methodology for process simulation to improve component quality, shorten development time, and perform process validation.
-Finally, an LCA analysis was performed to compare the CO2 footprint of the newly developed plastic battery box with the series-production component made of aluminum.
-All the goals set and parameters specified were achieved in the project.

 Project duration